RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Plur1bus_Reddit_comments_2025-11-07.md

 MOYERS: The people in each culture are trying to explain where fire came from?

 CAMPBELL: The story isn’t really trying to explain it, it has to do **more with the value of fire.
 The fire theft sets man apart** from the animals.
 When you’re in the woods at night, you light a fire, and that keeps the animals away.
 You can see their eyes shining, but they’re outside **the fire range**.

+&nbsp;

+* That's also what Carol does with the city lights of ABQ once the wild animals come at night to eat Helen's dead body.
+"What?
+Corpus.
+Body.
+Corpse.
+Good idea **the Latin.
+Stupifies them first**.
+Hospice for the dying.
+They don't seem to chew it: only swallow it down.
+Rum idea: eating bits of a corpse.
+Why the cannibals cotton to it" [- James Joyce[(https://www.online-literature.com/james_joyce/ulysses/5/) - lots of Pluribus Minute 22 Episode One in that line.
+Rum pirate booze of Carol's writing.
+The Milk carton body eating themes.